buildkite/agent/README.md

 Now you're all set to run your first build!

-If you're using Windows, you'll want to use the [Ruby agent](https://github.com/buildbox/buildbox-agent-ruby).
+If you're using Windows, get in touch and we'll get you onto our Private Beta.

 ### Launching on system startup